NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Universal Longevity.md

 * * *

 You've perfected your ability to keep up with all the skills you've learned over your long life, so you're almost never truly untrained at a skill.
-You reflect on your life experiences, changing the skill you selected with [[Feats/Ancestral Longevity|Ancestral Longevity]] (and the skill you selected with [[Feats/Expert Longevity|Expert Longevity]] if you have that feat).
+You reflect on your life experiences, changing the skill you selected with [[Ancestral Longevity|Ancestral Longevity]] (and the skill you selected with [[Expert Longevity|Expert Longevity]] if you have that feat).

 *Source: Pathfinder Player Core*
 *ORC*